UniqueUpToPermutation/OperatorShifting/README.md

 # C++ Operator Augmentation

-This is a small testbed of problem for operator augmentation.
-All the methods in our paper [Operator Augmentation for Noisy Elliptic Systems](https://arxiv.org/abs/2010.09656) are implemented herein.
+This is a small testbed of problems for the operator shifting technique (formerly referred to as operator augmentation).
+All the methods in our two papers **Operator Shifting for
+Noisy Elliptic Systems** [(Preprint)](https://arxiv.org/abs/2010.09656) and **Operator Shifting for General Noisy Matrix Systems** [(Preprint)](https://arxiv.org/pdf/2104.11294.pdf) implemented herein.

 ![GitHub Logo](images/Diagram.png)